Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/overview.md

 }
 ```

-By sending a request with a valid user token, we will be granted read access to
+By sending a request with a valid user token, we are granted read access to
 the resource in question:

 ```